justinpyvis/BrekkyWrap/content/newsletter/template.md

   Helvetica, Arial, sans-serif; color: #333333;font-style:italic;\" class=\"padding-copy\">\r

-  \                                                      <p>Forwarded this
+  \                                                      <p>Brekky Wrap is an
-  email?
-Brekky Wrap is an easily digestible summary of the latest market, economic, political and tech news from Australia and beyond.<br><br>Delivered daily, Monday to Friday, for free.</td>\r
+  easily digestible summary of the latest market, economic, political and tech news from Australia and beyond.<br><br>Delivered daily, Monday to Friday, for free.
+If you were forwarded this email you can subscribe using the button below. 👇</td>\r

   \                                                  </tr>\r